 Mega-ray mercury vapor bulb is one of the best options out there for providing UVB and UVA light to your bearded dragon.
 It offers 160 watts of light, and its packaging keeps it safe during delivery.
 It’s costly compared to other bulbs in the market; however, the features that it provides are worth the price.

 There is a 100 watts version of this bulb, too, just if you’re reluctant to use the bulb with a light stronger than 100 watts.
-Furthermore, this 100 watts version is just perfect for the smaller cages for bearded dragons.
+Furthermore, this 100 watts version is just perfect for the smaller cages.

 Mega-ray mercury vapor bulb fixture